 - You knew, or should have known, the minor was under 14;

-- Your intent was to lure, convince, persuade, or transport the minor away from their parents or legal guardian without consent, and
+- you intended to lure, convince, persuade, or transport the minor away from their parents or legal guardian without consent, and

 Readers should note you can't be found guilty of luring or transporting a minor under 14 years old unless you are an adult and a stranger to them.

-Further, you must be at least 21 years old and have had no substantial prior relationship with the minor, or established one for the primarily purpose of making them a victim.
+Further, you must be at least 21 years old and have had no substantial prior relationship with the minor or established one for the primary purpose of making them a victim.

 Preparing a Defense Strategy for Best Outcome

 This crime is charged once in a while and usually involves an older person.
 It could be a parent.
 It could be an older sibling.
-It could be anybody who is actually helping a minor do something they're not supposed to do.
+It could be anybody helping a minor do something they're not supposed to do.

-A good example would be buying beer for a minor, helping a minor gamble, helping a minor engage in some sort of sexual activity or criminal activity.
+A good example would be buying beer for a minor, helping a minor gamble, helping a minor engage in sexual activity or criminal activity.
 They're going to get you for contributing to the delinquency of a minor.

-In other words, they don't' want people who are adults doing things that put minors in bad positions, encourage minors to criminal activity or other things that they're not supposed to do.
+In other words, they don't' want people who are adults doing things that put minors in wrong positions, encourage children to criminal activity, or do other things that they're not supposed to do.

-So, if you or a loved one has been arrested or cited-in with a ticket to appear in criminal court for contributing to the delinquency of a minor, you've come to the right place.
+So, if you or a loved one has been arrested or cited with a ticket to appear in criminal court for contributing to the delinquency of a minor, you've come to the right place.
 I can help you.
-You obviously don't want this charge on your record.
+You don't want this charge on your record.

-We usually just have to tell your side of the story because a lot of times the prosecutors only have one-sided information about exactly what happened.
+We usually just have to tell your side of the story because the prosecutors often only have one-sided information about precisely what happened.

 Keeping Your Record Clean

-It's a bad charge to have on your record.
+It's a lousy charge to have on your record.
 If somebody looks up your criminal record, they're going to see it.
-You obviously don't want that.
+You don't want that.

 You don't want to be in the position where someone is looking at using it against you, for example, when you're trying to get employment.
 You don't want to have that on your record.

-So, it really is important that you make the right moves early in the situation.
+So, you must make the right moves early in the situation.
 Come in.
 We'll sit down and go over the strategy.

 - criminal record,

-These are all things that are on the line when you're charged with any criminal offense, but this particular one can look really bad moving forward if people are able to find it.
+These are all things that are on the line when you're charged with any criminal offense, but this particular one can look terrible moving forward if people can find it.

 Hedding Law Firm is based in Los Angeles County and offers a free case evaluation.